 - At the airport terminals, you will find banks that are open 24 hours in order to serve visitors at their time of arrival.

-Tipping in Punta Cana, Dominican Republic
+Tipping & Travel Tips in Punta Cana, Dominican Republic

 - Restaurants – In your restaurant bill, you will see an 18% sales tax (ITBIS) and a 10% services charge.
-Depending on the establishment, the 10% may be divided among the service staff and some managers even take part of it.
+Depending on the establishment, the 10% may be divided among the service staff and some managers even take part in it.
 The wages in the Dominican Republic are quite low compared to the US, Canada, and Europe, if you feel the service was good, an additional tip would go directly to your waiter/waitress, it is best if you hand it directly in cash.

 - Tour Guides – Dominican tour guides have a great reputation for their friendliness and making sure travelers have a great time if you’re happy with their service, a tip is very much appreciated and typically not included with the tour rate.